-- At a dry weight of 54 pounds, the Powerhorse 2300i is one of the heavier inverters which can produce between 1500 and 2500 running watts.
-If weight matters to you, one of the champions in this power range is the Genmax GM2000i with only 34.2 pounds.
+- A weight of 54 lbs makes the Powerhorse 2300i one of the heavier inverters in the 1500-2500 rated wattage range.
+Regarding dry weight, one of the champions in the same power range is the Genmax GM2000i, with a dry weight of only 34.2 lbs.

-- As for its autonomy, the 2300i, with an autonomy of up to 8.8 hours at a 25% load, is placed on the low end among the generators of its kind.
-Furthermore, considering the run times, one of the generators which have a roughly same power output, with the highest autonomy, is the DuroMax XP2300iH, as it provides up to 13 hours.
+- Autonomy-wise, with up to 8.8 hours on a full tank at a 25% load, the 2300i is on the low end when compared to other inverter generators of a similar power output.
+Concerning the run times, one of the several devices with a comparable output, offering the highest autonomy, is the DuroMax XP2300iH, which is able to run for up to 13 hours.

-- Even though run times are undoubtedly important, they are dependent on the fuel capacity to a large extent.
-For a more wholesome picture, we must take into consideration the fuel consumption of the generator.
+- Autonomy holds its importance, however, it is largely dependent on the generator’s fuel capacity and so, it is nonsensible to discuss it without mentioning fuel efficiency as well.
 In fact, this inverter generator is not among the most fuel efficient, within the aforementioned wattage range : its estimated gasoline consumption at 25% load is around 0.13 GPH.
 If you wish to further improve in the area of fuel efficiency, the DuroMax XP2300iH, which boasts with a gas consumption of only 0.08 GPH, may be the right generator for you.

 As you can see from this interactive chart, when compared to other 1500-2500W inverter generators, the Powerhorse 2300i is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.